Azure/azure-functions-redis-extension/docs/SetupGuide_Dotnet.md

    ```
    func start
    ```
-1. Connect to your redis cache using [redis-cli](https://redis.io/docs/ui/cli/), [RedisInsight](https://redis.com/redis-enterprise/redis-insight/) or some other redis client.
+1. Connect to your Redis cache using [redis-cli](https://redis.io/docs/ui/cli/), [RedisInsight](https://redis.com/redis-enterprise/redis-insight/) or some other Redis client.
 1. Publish a message to the channel `pubsubTest`:
    ```
-   publish pubsubTest testing
+   PUBLISH pubsubTest testing
    ```
 1. Your function should trigger!